Dunedin Cenotaph: Construction

 The monument's design was chosen from 63 entries in a public competition.
 The winning entry was designed by Aucklander William Gummer (of the firm of Gummer and Ford), who also designed several other memorials, most notably the Bridge of Remembrance in Christchurch.

 The monument is built from concrete with a facing of Carrara marble, and was conceived by Gummer as a 28 m tall eight-sided column, this design reflecting Dunedin's octagonal city centre and being appropriate for an irregularly shaped site, and is topped by a symbolic beacon.
 From the central column, a sacrificial urn and four crosses emerge, representing sacrifice.
 These, along with a relief frieze on the base featuring a lion, torches, laurel wreathes, and fasces, were designed by sculptor Richard Oliver Gross.
 The original intention was for a bronze frieze to surround the base, but a funding shortfall forced this to be abandoned.

 The foundation stone was laid by Dunedin mayor Harold Livingstone Tapley in 1924.
 Several historic documents were placed in a capsule under the stone, including histories of the military in Otago and copies of current newspapers.
 The finished memorial was unveiled on 17 March 1927 by Prince Albert, Duke of York (later King George VI) in a ceremony attended by 1,000 relatives of the fallen and 800 returned servicemen, along with many members of the general public.
 Initially known as "The Citizens' Memorial", it rapidly became known as The Cenotaph (echoing the name of Sir Edwin Lutyens' monument in Whitehall, London) despite not being of the classic "empty tomb" design normally used for structures of this name.
 A plaque commemorating the fallen of World War Two was added to the memorial at the conclusion of that conflict.

 Use and recent history

 The cenotaph is the regular venue of Dunedin's Anzac Day commemorations, which often attract several thousand members of the public.
 On 25 April 2015, the centennial commemoration of Anzac Day, a record crowd estimated at close to 20,000 people attended the dawn commemoration service at the cenotaph.

 The cenotaph has a Heritage New Zealand Category II classification.
 In the wake of the February 2011 Christchurch earthquake, seismic assessments have been made of many New Zealand buildings and monuments.
-Assessment of the cenotaph has recommended several measures to strengthen the memorial's structure, and the Dunedin City Council plans to accompany these measures with an assessment of other possible improvements to the Queen's Gardens area.
+Assessment of the cenotaph has recommended several measures to strengthen the memorial's structure, and the Dunedin City Council plans to accompany these measures with an assessment of other possible improvements to the Queens Gardens area.